bagnacan/triplexer/README.md

 operation reads the provided input only once, and organizes the parsed duplex information as follows:
 - *targets*
-A set that stores the gene target identifiers
+A set that stores gene target identifiers
 - *target*
-A value that represents a target identifier
+A string that represents a gene target identifier
 - *duplex*
-A hash that stores the duplex details found at some line
+A hash that stores the attributes of a duplex
 - *target_duplexes*
-A set that stores the duplexes targeting some target
+A set that stores all duplexes associated to some gene target

-So, for example, the set *targets* that registers all *target* identifiers will look like:
+So, for example, the set *targets*, which registers all *target* identifiers, will look like:
 ```
-microrna_org:aug2010:hsa:hg19:targets
+microrna_org:aug.2010:hsa:hg19:targets
-|- microrna_org:aug2010:hsa:hg19:target:uc001zmx.1
+|- microrna_org:aug.2010:hsa:hg19:target:uc001zmx.1
-|- microrna_org:aug2010:hsa:hg19:target:uc001ulh.2
+|- microrna_org:aug.2010:hsa:hg19:target:uc001ulh.2
-|- microrna_org:aug2010:hsa:hg19:target:uc010zln.1
+|- microrna_org:aug.2010:hsa:hg19:target:uc010zln.1
 |- ...
 ```

-The set *target_duplex* of target ``uc001zmx.1`` that stores all duplex entries targeting ``uc001zmx.1`` will look like:
+The set *target_duplexes* of target ``uc001zmx.1``, which stores all duplexes associated to target ``uc001zmx.1``, will look like:
 ```
-microrna_org:aug2010:hsa:hg19:target:uc001zmx.1:duplexes
+microrna_org:aug.2010:hsa:hg19:target:uc001zmx.1:duplexes
-|- microrna_org:aug2010:hsa:hg19:duplex:line524
+|- microrna_org:aug.2010:hsa:hg19:duplex:line524
 |- ...
 ```
-While the set *target_duplex* of target ``uc001ulh.2`` that stores all duplex targeting ``uc001ulh.2`` will look like:
+While the set *target_duplexes* of target ``uc001ulh.2``, which stores all duplexes associated to target ``uc001ulh.2``, will look like:
 ```
-microrna_org:aug2010:hsa:hg19:target:uc001ulh.2:duplexes
+microrna_org:aug.2010:hsa:hg19:target:uc001ulh.2:duplexes
-|- microrna_org:aug2010:hsa:hg19:duplex:line277
+|- microrna_org:aug.2010:hsa:hg19:duplex:line277
 |- ...
 ```

 And so on.

-**Example**: Create a cache of microrna.org's Human hg19 [target site predictions](http://www.microrna.org/microrna/getDownloads.do) to find putative RNA triplexes:
+**Example**: Read (and cache) microrna.org's Human hg19 [target site prediction](http://www.microrna.org/microrna/getDownloads.do)
+duplexes:
 ```
 triplexer -r
 ```